konflux-ci/e2e-tests/scripts/Readme.md

 3. Run the test from your machine

    ```
-   $ROOT_DIR/scripts/install-appstudio-e2e-mode.sh --install
+   $ROOT_DIR/scripts/install-appstudio-e2e-mode.sh install
    ```

 Where are:

-- `--install` - Flag to indicate the installation.
+- `install` - Flag to indicate the installation.
 If the flag will not be present you can ````source``` the script and use the bash functions.